-2. Prophetically speaking, this is a picture of Jesus, the perfect sacrifice for our sins.
-He was without spot or blemish, there was no sin to be found in Him at all, until He bore the sins of the world upon Himself as He hung on the cross of Calvary.
-You see, if He had sin in His life, He could not pay the penalty for our sin, He would have to deal with His own, but He was sinless!
+Prophetically speaking, this is a picture of Jesus, the perfect sacrifice for our sins.
+He was without spot or blemish, there was no sin to be found in Him at all!

+You see, if He had sin in His life, He could not pay the penalty for our sins, He would have to deal with His own, but He was sinless!

-1. This was not the wheat harvest, which occurred in June or July, but the barley harvest and it was during this barley harvest that the feast of Firstfruits was celebrated.
-The idea here is that the firstfruits of the harvest belonged to the Lord and by giving to Him their firstfruits; they were ensuring a bountiful harvest.
-And this feast was celebrated on the day following the Passover's Sabbath or it was celebrated on Sunday.
+This was not the wheat harvest, which occurred in June or July, but the barley harvest and it was during this barley harvest that the Feast of Firstfruits, also called the Feast of Harvest, was celebrated.
+(Exodus 23:16)

+The idea here is that the firstfruits of the harvest belonged to the Lord and by giving to Him their firstfruits; they were guaranteeing a bountiful harvest.

+And this feast was celebrated on Sunday.

-2. Prophetically speaking, Jesus rose from the grave on the feast of Firstfruits, on Sunday morning.
+Prophetically speaking, Jesus rose from the grave on the Feast of Firstfruits, on Sunday morning.

 So we see that Jesus was sacrificed on Passover.
-He was placed in the tomb on the feast of Unleavened Bread.
-And He rose from the grave on the feast of Firstfruits, ensuring a bountiful harvest of souls that was to come!
+He was placed in the tomb on the Feast of Unleavened Bread.
+And He rose from the grave on the Feast of Firstfruits, ensuring a bountiful harvest of souls that was to come!